Dr Tristan Kay

 Biography

-I grew up in the North West of England and graduated with a BA in Italian and Spanish (2005) and then an MA by Research in Italian (2006) at the University of Leeds.
+I graduated with a BA in Italian and Spanish (2005) and then an MA by Research in Italian (2006) at the University of Leeds.
 In 2010 I completed a doctorate entitled 'Eros, Salvation, and Vernacular Poetry in Dante' at the University of Oxford, under the supervision of Prof. Manuele Gragnolati.
-Before arriving at Bristol in 2012, I was a Mellon Postdoctoral Fellow at Dartmouth College in the USA (2010-12).
-I am currently Director of Teaching in Italian and have previously worked as the Admissions Tutor for the School of Modern Languages.
+Before arriving at Bristol in 2012, I was Mellon Postdoctoral Fellow, a post which involved research and teaching, in the Department of French and Italian at Dartmouth College in the USA (2010-12).
+At Bristol I spent several years as Director of Teaching in Italian and as Admissions Tutor for the School of Modern Languages.
+I serve on the Executive Committee of the national Society for Italian Studies as Treasurer.

 Research interests